Growing Agricultural Service Providers’ Program Outcomes with Producer Co-Educators

 Educational approach:

-This project uses both an outcome-based and learner-centered approach to co-learning with a diverse cohort of agricultural educators.
-Cohort members represent Extension, a state agency, and three not-for-profit organizations.
-The five-member leadership team includes both academics and farmer-educators and meets monthly with the cohort members for two hours to share experiences and support idea exchange on how to create and implement producer-centered approaches and engage with a producer from the start.
-Each meeting employs active learning approaches, peer teaching, and open conversation to create a supportive space that allows for the exploration of potentially challenging topics and makes it safe to not know.
-The project also uses an Extension Foundation Campus site for sharing resources, posting project files for feedback, and hosting online discussions.
+This project is based upon an outcome-based and learner-centered approach to co-learning with a diverse agricultural educator cohort.
+Cohort members represent Extension, a state agency and a not-for-profit organization.
+The five-member leadership team includes academics and experienced farmer-educators and meets monthly with the cohort members for two hours to share experiences and support the exchange of ideas for creating and implementing producer-centered approaches and how to engage with a producer from the start.
+Each meeting and the in-person retreats employ active learning approaches, peer teaching, and open conversation to create a supportive space to explore potentially challenging topics and make it safe not to know.
+The project also uses an Extension Foundation Campus site to share resources, archive project files, and post files for feedback.
+The cohort members adapt the strategies shared in the project to co-create and co-teach producer-centered sustainable agriculture programming.

 Education & Outreach Initiatives